Do Heat Pumps and Solar Panels Work Well Together?

 • Together, they can eliminate both your electricity bill and your gas bill

-The efficiency advantage: a heat pump might use 1 kWh of electricity to deliver 3–4 kWh of heat energy into your home.
-An electric resistance heater converts 1 kWh of electricity to exactly 1 kWh of heat — no better.
+The efficiency advantage: an electric resistance heater converts 1 kWh of electricity to exactly 1 kWh of heat, no better.
 A gas furnace converts fuel to heat with losses.
 Heat pumps win on efficiency.

+Yes, modern cold-climate heat pumps are rated to operate efficiently down to 0°F or below, which covers the large majority of an Illinois heating season.
 Standard heat pumps from previous generations lost efficiency rapidly in cold weather and often couldn't operate below about 25°F, relying on backup electric resistance heat in very cold conditions.
-Modern cold-climate heat pumps have improved significantly.
-Leading products are rated to operate efficiently down to 0°F or below.

 For Illinois winters, which regularly produce temperatures below 0°F in January and February, a cold-climate rated heat pump with a backup heat source (either electric strip or dual-fuel with a gas furnace) is the appropriate configuration.
 SPM evaluates each home's heating profile before recommending a heat pump system.

-How Adding a Heat Pump Affects Solar Sizing
+Does Adding a Heat Pump Mean I Need More Solar Panels?

 • You're eliminating your gas bill (or most of it)